 One of the excitements of that Saturday morning in 1980 is the true subject of this post.
 Bracknell had a Bentalls department store.

 Bentalls was part of our life.
-My mother and grandmother had both worked in the flagship Kingston store in the 1950s and I too would get a Saturday job there in the late 1980s.
+My mother and grandmother had both worked in the flagship Kingston store in the 1950s and I too would go on to get a Saturday job there in the late 1980s.
 Most of our major domestic purchases had been made in Bentalls.
 Yet we had only known the grand 1930s Maurice Webb designed Kingston store.
 Here in Bracknell was something strange.
-There were lots of familiar cues to remind us of where we were, but everything was modern and new.
+There were lots of familiar Bentalls cues to remind us of where we were, but everything was modern and new.
 It felt as though we had visited the future.

 In 2001, Bentalls PLC, having disastrously overstretched itself with a major development in Bristol, was taken over by Fenwick.
 Only the Kingston and Bracknell stores were retained by the Newcastle-based group.
 Now, in 2017, with a major redevelopment of Bracknell town centre underway, Fenwick is to open a new store and the Bentalls name, and building, will finally disappear from the Berkshire town after 44 years.